-- Currently, there are no bankrupt and quasi-bankrupt, etc. loans and the JFM has never experienced any loan losses, as stated in Note 4 "Loans.". - The JFM provides loans exclusively to local governments and there is a system to prevent local governments from default, as stated in Note 6 "Financial Instruments (1) (c) (i) A. Credit risk on loans."
+- Currently, there are no bankrupt and quasi-bankrupt, etc. loans and the JFM has never experienced any loan losses, as stated in Note 4 "Loans." - The JFM provides loans exclusively to local governments and there is a system to prevent local governments from default, as stated in Note 6 "Financial Instruments (1) (c) (i) A. Credit risk on loans."

-The above situation is expected to remain the same for the next fiscal year and will not materially impact the financial statements for the next fiscal year.
+The above situation is expected to remain the same after the end of the semiannual period and will not materially impact the financial statements after the end of the semiannual period.